-7. BOARD DESIGNATIONS
+BOARD DESIGNATIONS

 The Board establishes and approves the operating fund, membership dues, strategic plan fund, and subscription program designation target balances on an annual basis as part of the budget process based upon available cash and may modify these targets during the year so as to follow or temporarily modify the Financial/Designation Reserve Policy No. 500.1.
-The available cash at June 30, 2022 is sufficient to set aside the designations for budget purposes.
+The available cash at June 30, 2023 and 2022 is sufficient to set aside the designations for budget purposes.

-The designations as of June 30, 2022 are as follows:
+The designations as of June 30 are as follows:

+2023 2022

+Board Designations

-Operating Fund \$ 729,271
+Operating Fund \$ 917,200 \$ 729,271

-Membership Dues 168,100
+Membership Dues 169,700 168,100

-Subscription Programs 52,357
+Subscription Programs 51,656 52,357

-Total Board Designations \$ 949,728
+Total Board Designations \$ 1,138,556 \$ 969,728

 The operating fund is designed to ensure cash resources are available to fund daily administration and operations for RWA as well as a resource for matching funds for grant partnership opportunities.
 The operating fund target designation is four to six months of operating expenses.
-For the year ended June 30, 2022, this designation is approximately 4.7 months when considering the SGA reimbursement for expenses.
+For the years ended June 30, 2023 and 2022, this designation is approximately 5.5 and 4.7 months, respectively, when considering the SGA reimbursement for expenses.
 The membership dues stabilization fund is fully funded and designed to supplement operating cash flow in the event a member does not renew and is targeted at 15% of membership dues.
 The subscription program revenue fund is designed to be used in the event subscription program revenue to support operating expenses does not materialize as planned.
 This fund is set at 10% of net subscription program support revenue.